 Thrifty Tip #3: Confused about the difference between SkyMiles and MQMs?
 Read our guide to learn about using SkyMiles and earning Delta status.

 Click Here to learn more about the Platinum Delta SkyMiles Card from American Express.

-If you fly with Delta even a few times a year, the $195 annual fee on the Platinum Delta SkyMiles American Express Card can pay for itself multiple times over.
-Even though the annual fee increases to $250 on January 30, 2020, the companion certificate is a fantastic card benefit for Delta fliers and can be quite valuable when used right.
+If you fly with Delta even a few times a year, the $250 annual fee on the Platinum Delta SkyMiles American Express Card can pay for itself multiple times over.
+It’s why we’ve named it one of the best cards for Delta flyers.